santoshrajan/frpjs/readme.md

         return curr
     }, { slideIndex: 0 })
+...
 ```

 The composed event stream is then activated using an activation function.
-The activation function handles DOM updates and takes a view object that holds references to the container, slider and individual slides.
+The activation function takes in a view object and handles the DOM updates.
+The view object holds references to the container, slider and individual slide elements.

 ```
 const view = new SwipeView(container, slideWidth, slideHeight) stream$(event => activateEventStream(event, view))
 ```

-Inside the activation function, based on the event type, different scenarios -- such as swiping, flicking, pulling on slider edges -- are handled and corresponding changes are made to the slider element.
+Inside the activation function, based on the event type, different scenarios -- such as swiping, flicking, pulling the slider edge -- are handled and appropriate changes are made to the DOM.

 ```
 function activateEventStream(event, view) {